Denis Malgin: Playing career

+As a pending restricted free agent with arbitration rights and with the Avalanche facing salary cap constraints, Malgin was not tendered a qualifying offer by the club and was released as a free agent.
+Unsatisfied with the NHL interest at the opening of free agency, Malgin opted to return Switzerland and sign a five-year contract with his original club, ZSC Lions, on 18 July 2023.

+In the 2023–24 season, Malgin emerged as a top-line offensive threat with the Lions and led the team in scoring with 47 points through 48 regular season games.
+In the post-season, he continued to lead ZSC's attack in posting 14 points in 15 playoff appearances.
+During the Championship clinching game for ZSC, Malgin sustained a knee injury, which would later rule him out of the following 2024 IIHF World Championship.

 International play

 Malgin competed for Switzerland at the 2015 IIHF World U18 Championships, where he was named to the 2015 IIHF World U18 Championship All-Star Team.

 Personal life

 Malgin's parents are originally from Russia.
 His father Albert played for teams in the Soviet Union before moving to Switzerland to continue his career.
-It was him who introduced Malgin to hockey; at age three, Malgin began skating with his father's team.
-Malgin's brother Dmitri is also a professional hockey player, currently playing in the 1ère ligue, the fourth tier league in Switzerland.
+It was him who introduced Malgin to ice hockey; at age three, Malgin began skating with his father's team.
+Malgin's brother Dmitri is also a professional ice hockey player, playing in the 1ère Ligue, the fourth-tier league in Switzerland.

 Growing up, Malgin returned to Perm, Russia, every summer, where his father is from.
 He grew up speaking Russian, though he learned Swiss German at school.